AP source: Jets trade LB Avery Williamson to Steelers - WHIZ News

-NEW YORK (AP) — A person with direct knowledge of the deal says the New York Jets have agreed to trade veteran linebacker Avery Williamson to the Pittsburgh Steelers.
+NEW YORK (AP) — Avery Williamson is going from winless to undefeated.

+The New York Jets agreed Sunday night to trade the veteran linebacker to the Pittsburgh Steelers, a person with direct knowledge of the deal told The Associated Press.

-The Jets are also sending a 2022 seventh-round draft pick to the Steelers for Pittsburgh’s 2022 fifth-rounder, according to the person who spoke to The Associated Press on condition of anonymity because neither team had announced the deal.
+The Jets also are sending a 2022 seventh-round draft pick to the Steelers for Pittsburgh’s 2022 fifth-rounder, according to the person who spoke to the AP on condition of anonymity because neither team had announced the deal.

 The New York Daily News first reported the trade Sunday night.